-Our treatment program was designed to treat the mind, body and spirit of those suffering from addiction.
+Our treatment program close to Pasadena was designed to treat the mind, body and spirit of those suffering from addiction.
 From detox to sober living, Pax House is here to help guide you through early recovery so you can continue your new life, free from drugs for years to come.

 "I would recommend the substance abuse treatment program at Pax House to other people with substance abuse or addiction problems.
 The people at Pax are really helpful and display empathy, not sympathy.
 They truly understand what you are going through, and what you've been through.
 There are people here that have gone through recovery before you, which provides the opportunity to learn from others who know the tough path of recovery."